nymtech/nym/documentation/dev-portal/src/events/37c3/nym-vpn.md

 # or
 sudo apt-get install -f ./<PACKAGE_NAME>.deb
 ```

-* Create Sandbox environment config file by saving [this](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) as `sandbox.env` in the same directory like your NymVPN binaries
+* Create Sandbox environment config file by saving [this](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) as `sandbox.env` in the same directory as your NymVPN binaries.

 ## Running

-***For NymVPN to work, all existing VPNs must be switched off!***
+***For NymVPN to work, all other VPNs must be switched off!***

-**Note:** At this alpha stage of NymVPN, network connection (wifi) must be re-connected after or in between NymVPN testing rounds.
+**Note:** At this alpha stage of NymVPN, network connection (wifi) must be re-connected after or in-between NymVPN testing rounds.

 * Get your private key for wireguard setup [here](https://nymvpn.com/en/37c3)
 * See a JSON list of all Gateways [here](https://nymvpn.com/en/ccc/api/gateways)